Why Sean Dyche's management style suits Everton role | Former Burnley boss set to succeed Frank Lampard

-Sean Dyche is expected to be appointed as Everton manager's on Friday; Marcelo Bielsa also held talks with the Toffees board after he was seen in London on Thursday; the Everton hierarchy wanted Frank Lampard's successor to be appointed by Friday
+Sean Dyche is expected to be appointed as Everton's manager on Friday; Marcelo Bielsa also held talks with the Toffees board after he was seen in London on Thursday; the Everton hierarchy wanted Frank Lampard's successor to be appointed by Friday

 Sean Dyche is expected to be appointed as Everton's manager on Friday - but how has he become the frontrunner for the Goodison Park job?